JuliaPluto/PlutoSliderServer.jl/README.md

 ### 3. HTTPS

 The easiest way to get https is to use cloudflare.
-Register an account, set up your domain, use their DNS, and enable the "Always HTTPS" service.
+Register an account, set up your domain to use their DNS (check the cloudflare docs), make sure the A record is there, and enable the "Always HTTPS" service.
 (Cloudflare is also very useful for caching!
 This will make your PlutoSliderServer faster.)

 Alternatively, you can set up HTTPS yourself with `nginx` and Let's Encrypt, but this is beyond the scope of this tutorial. 💛